 This 1.4 pound feeder comes in handy when outside sources of food are not available for the bees.
 It fits perfectly in the place of a frame within the brood box.
-It has been designed with uttermost ingenuity so as to protect the bees from drowning.
+The feeder has been designed with uttermost ingenuity so as to protect the bees from drowning.
 It can hold 3 quarts of syrup and does not require tools to assemble.Check Price

-4. HARVEST LANE HONEY FEEDBB 102 Entrance Feeder
+4. Harvest Lane Honey FEEDBB 102 Entrance Feeder

 This highly durable entrance feeder will provide sufficient resources for the bees throughout the hard times.
 It is a 2.9 ounce feeder with dimensions of 5 x 5x 0.5 inches.
-It is easy to use and can be monitored without the need to open up the entire hive.
+The feeder is easy to use and can be monitored without the need to open up the entire hive.
 It can be used with a glass jar which should be bought separately.
 It is however not recommended for winter feeding.Check Price